WiseLabCMU/sensorportal/README.md

 # sensorportal
 This repository holds a web interface for the Sensor Andrew platform.
-The site is based on angular.js and communicates with an ejabberd server over the BOSH protocol.
+The site is based on angular.js (1.5) and communicates with the Sensor Andrew XMPP server using [BOSH](http://xmpp.org/extensions/xep-0124.html).
 More information about the platform

 ## Installation